uol-library/jekyll-theme-test/pages/chemistry-and-chemistry-west-block-144.md

     - "computers"
     - "laptops_allowed"
     - "whiteboards"
+    - "printers_copiers"
     - "projector"
     - "toilets"
     - "bike_racks"
     - "gender_neutral_toilets"
     - "wheelchair_accessible"
   title: "Chemistry and Chemistry West Block - 1.44"
   description: "Private study space for focused study.
-23 seat capacity"
+23 seat capacity.
+Go through the Clothworkers Arch and through the small arch at the back of the courtyard.
+Follow the path at the back of the Brotherton Library round to the right, and enter the Chemistry building.
+Take the stairs or lift up one floor and enter Ingold.
+Cross the cluster towards the other set of double doors - the entrance to Chemistry 1.44 is on your left just before you exit Ingold."
   access: "University Staff and Students"
   space_type: "IT Cluster"
   address: "University of Leeds, LS2 9JT"